-With our own Certified Recruitment & Employment Confederation (REC) training centre we do what we preach, training the new generation of recruiters to a high standard, close to our CEOs heart as a serving Non Executive of the REC board.
+We practise what we preach, training the new generation of recruiters to a high standard with our own Certified Recruitment & Employment Confederation (REC) training centre, close to our CEOs heart as a serving Non-Executive of the REC board.

-Our collaboration with the Gosport and Fareham Mulit-Academy Trust (GFM) emerged from behind the scenes at the Gosport STEM centre day event in July 2021.
-We believe strongly in the power of education and agree with members and directors of the GFM who have a clear ambition and belief in local schools working together for the benefit of all their young people.
-With their key theme being learning for today for the challenges of tomorrow, they have already made a huge difference in how local schools work together to make improvements.
-As we are a training provider, who also offers recruitment services, we can offer an extended dimension of support and opportunities for the GFM students whose engineering habits of mind want to manifest into a career.
-At the very least, we can help inspire and support, so local GFM students can live happier, more successful lives with a higher sense of sustainability.
+We work very closely with the Gosport and Fareham Mulit-Academy Trust (GFM) which emerged from behind the scenes at the Gosport STEM centre day event in July 2021.
+We believe strongly in the power of education and actively support the members and directors of the GFM, who have a clear ambition and belief in local schools and businesses working together for the benefit of all their young people.
+Learning today for the challenges of tomorrow.